Types Of Taxes In Nigeria: Everything To Know

 Individuals are required to pay tax on their income, which is categorized into different groups and taxed accordingly.
 Similarly, businesses are also subject to corporate income tax on their profits.
 Value-added tax is levied on the supply of goods and services in Nigeria.

-In Nigeria, different levels of government are in charge of different taxes as required by the law.
+Specifically, in Nigeria, different levels of government are in charge of different taxes as required by the law.
 This means that local, state, and federal governments each deal with various types of taxes as stated by the laws that created them.

 Federal taxes in Nigeria are administered and regulated by the Federal Inland Revenue Service (FIRS) and the various state boards of internal revenue for state taxes.